Avoiding Certification Pitfalls in Product Development

 Why certification delays are costly

 Certification delays generate costs that extend well beyond testing fees.
 Failed certification timelines force delayed market entry, lost revenue windows, and strained customer relationships.
 Technical trade barriers pose significant challenges for electrical and electronic products entering global markets, often requiring distinct approval processes for each target region.
+First-time certification success is therefore a measurable business advantage that directly impacts revenue timelines.

 Understanding regional and industry standards

 Certification procedures inherently consume significant time.
 Extended application processing and certificate approval periods create development bottlenecks requiring careful schedule planning.
-Harmonized standards reduce bureaucratic complexity for companies marketing products across multiple countries, though technical requirements continue increasing certification difficulty.
+Harmonized standards reduce bureaucratic complexity for companies marketing products across multiple countries, though technical requirements continue increasing complex electronics certification difficulty.

 Planning for compliance from day one